chpill/chpill.github.io/en/posts/getting-a-feel-for-closeables.md

 After evaluating this code and calling `(start!)`, you should be able to visit [http://localhost:54321](http://localhost:54321) and see the counter for yourself.
-But do not call this by hand!
+But do not evaluate this by hand!
 Your editor probably has some integration with tools.namespace via a plugin.
 For example for Emacs and Cider, I usually declare a `.dir-locals.el` at the root of the projet with the
 following: